Foxtrot Music Theory: Is The Accent On 1-3 Or On 2-4?

 To understand and explain which are the differences between these tempos in indications I’ll offer some examples.

 The straight tempo is simply the exact interpretation of a regular beat in terms of feeling and playing a score or music.
 Imagine that we have a measure of 4/4 and 1 quarter note per beat so if we clap the hands on every quarter note, we will have 4 Claps/Notes in one measure that takes the downbeat and upbeat.

 Now, what happens if we want to clap the hands two times at the same distance, in one beat?
 We will have one clap on downbeat and one clap on upbeat.
-These are called “eighth notes” so 8 notes/claps in one measure.
+We call these “eighth notes”, so 8 notes/claps in one measure.

 We can check how the notes are regularly subdivided between the downbeat (numbers) and the upbeat (e).
-So, paying attention to the regular pulsation we can hear the “Straight feel”, a perfect subdivision of the beats that can be also played in quadruplet (per beat) so, 16 notes in one measure.
+So, paying attention to the regular pulsation we can hear the “Straight feel”, a perfect subdivision of the beats that we can play in quadruplet (per beat) so, 16 notes in one measure.

 Swing and Shuffle